kongware/ftor/README.md

 A lot of people are concerned about the readability of the typical call pattern (`fun(x) (y) (z)`) that arises from curried functions.
 It is considered less readable than calling multi argument functions (`fun(x, y, z)`).

-Syntax is just a matter of habit, though.
+In this case syntax is just a matter of habit, though.
 It is much more important that currying entails great benefits like partial application and abstraction over arity.
 Moreover it greatly simplyfies the design of the type checker.

 #### Performance